VOXEL0798/GopherTube/README.md

 1. **"Search not working"**
    - Check your internet connection
-   - Verify curl and jq are installed
+   - Verify yt-dlp is installed and in your PATH
-   - Try a different Invidious instance in config
+   - Try running yt-dlp manually to check for errors

 2. **"Slow search results"**
    - Check your network connection
-   - Try a different Invidious instance
+   - Reduce the search_limit in your config
-   - Increase search timeout in config
+   - Ensure your system is not under heavy load

 #### Playback Issues